V1929/Salary-Dashboard/README.md

-- 🔍 **Multi-Criteria Filtering:** To filter to Job Type, a drop-down further filters the role excluding blanks.
+- 🔍 **Multi-Criteria Filtering:** To filter Job Type, a drop-down allows customization of the role, without blanks.
 - 🎯 **Tailored Insights:** This provides specific and detailed role information for job titles, regions, and schedule.